-If multi-factor authentication (MFA) is enabled for your Smartabase site or for your role, you’re required to authenticate certain actions (such as logging in or updating your account) by providing a code.
+If MFA is enabled for your Smartabase site or for your role, you’re required to authenticate certain actions (such as logging in or updating your account) by providing a code.
 You can choose which method you want to use to complete this step:

 - You can receive an SMS with a six-digit code.

 - You can receive an email with a six-digit code.

 - You can set up an authentication app (like Google Authenticator, Microsoft Authenticator or Authy) to automatically generate six-digit codes.

 If you have not previously selected your preferred multi-factor authentication method, you will be prompted to do so the first time you log into Smartabase.
 Depending on the settings applied to your role and your Smartabase site, you may be limited to specific methods.
 During the set-up process, you can change your account email address and add or edit a mobile phone number to ensure your contact details are correct.

 Once logged into Smartabase, you can change your preferences in your user account page.
 If you change your preference to a method that you haven’t used previously, you will be guided through the set-up process the next time you are required to authenticate your account.

 If your MFA preference is changed, either by you or an administrator, you need to log in using your previous preference one last time before using the new method.
 For example, if you previously used SMS but your preference has changed to Authenticator app, you will need to verify your account once more using SMS, which will then prompt you to set up an authenticator app to be used when next logging in.